-Officers generated 1053 written offense reports.
+Officers generated 1203 written offense reports.
 Offense Reports are written when a calls for service results in a criminal investigation, arrest or other police action requiring written investigative reports and follow-up activity.
+2018 had a record high of investigative reports written

-OFFENSE REPORTS, 2000 - 2017
+OFFENSE REPORTS, 2000 - 2018